jobala/blog/content/posts/writing-well.md

 slug: dont-write-like-you-speak
 ---

-I have been feasting off the writings of Gilbert Chesterton for the last few days and I became more and more displeased at modern writing with every turning of a page.
+I have been feasting on Gilbert Chesterton's writings for the last few days and I became more and more displeased at modern writing with every turning page.
 This is my rant

 It is disappointing that despite a more educated populace our contribution to the literary world is a careless expression of facts and a terribly bland text.
 Having read Chesterton's beautiful paragraphs, which are often full of well dressed sentences and delightful imagery, it makes me cringe everytime I hear the all too common "write like you speak" recommendation which leads to lacklustre writing.